Radish (Raphanus sativus L.) is a root crop belonging to the Cruciferae or mustard family.

-Manures and fertilization:
+Manures and fertilization

-Time of fertilizer application:
+Time of fertilizer application

-Apart from that, half of the nitrogen and the entire dose of phosphorus and potassium need to apply during the time of sowing, whereas, the remaining dose of nitrogen need to apply after the seedlings have emerged completely.
+Apart from that, half of the nitrogen and the entire dose of phosphorus and potassium need to apply during the sowing, whereas the remaining dose of nitrogen needs to apply after the seedlings have emerged completely.

 Light irrigation should provide soon after sowing to ensure proper germination of the seeds.
 During the summer season, irrigation should be provided at every 4- 5 days intervals.